|Not the podium I was expecting but yay!|

 |I did not expect that...|

 Polina Tsurskaya (RUS; 155.91, 10th): Geez, what happened?
 I'm thinking maybe she's still injured or something because Polina was expected to be battling for gold here.
 Shin Amano (the technical caller) went in on her in the SP calling under-rotations on all three of her triples.
-That Polina down in 11th place after the SP.
-Her FS wasn't a disaster but an under-rotation and several doubled and singled jumps killed her score and prevented her from moving up and she finished a very disappointing 10th.
+That left Polina down in 11th place after the SP.
+Her FS wasn't a disaster but an under-rotation and several doubled and singled jumps killed her score and prevented her from moving up.
+She finished a very disappointing 10th.
 I'm a big fan of Polina's skating so it was sad to see her finish so low here.
 I really hope she's able to rebound and come back stronger next season.

 Other Competition Notes: Yuna Shiraiwa (JPN; 174.38, 5th) turned in strong performances placing 5th in both segments and 5th overall...Stanislava Konstantinova (RUS; 162.84, 6th) was expected to challenge for the podium here but couldn't really seem to get her feet under her in either program...The Americans Bradie Tennell (161.36) and Starr Andrews (149.05) finished 7th and 12th respectively.